mh-anwar/dotfiles/README.md

 # dotfiles
-This repo contains important applications as well custom configs (i3, dunst, polybar)
+This repository contains important/custom linux application configs (specifically, i3, polybar and rofi).

 ## Installs:
 - i3 (as well as betterlockscreen)